MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/experiments/experimentation_key_terms.md

 To get comfortable with experiment as a practice and develop an understanding of the key-terms, read below:

 ### Experiments
-A/B testing is a method of comparing two or more configurations of game experience (variants), whereas multivariate testing allows you to configure several game elements and determine which combinations (variants) perform best at achieving your conversion goals.
+A/B experiments is a method of comparing two or more configurations of game experience (variants), whereas multivariate experiments allows you to configure several game elements and determine which combinations (variants) perform best at achieving your conversion goals.

 This is done by splitting users randomly into two or more groups and providing different experiences to each group over a period of time, and statistical analysis is done on the collected telemetry to determine which variation performs better based on the goals you decide for the experiment